Gacko/Kubernetes/README.md

 ## Docker

-Copy `docker.service.d.template` to `docker.service.d` inside of `docker` and configure the included files according to your needs.
+Copy `docker.service.d.template` to `docker.service.d` inside of `docker` and configure it according to your needs.

 Docker needs to be installed on all nodes: